 - Couchsurf – Couchsurfing is pretty popular in Wanaka.
 If you don’t mind sleeping on a couch or floor, this is a great way to save some money and meet locals.

 - Find cheap activities – The book.me.nz website provides last minute discounts on activities (and pub crawls) throughout the country.
 Most of the activities are last minute, but if you’re flexible in when you want to do things, you can save up to 60% off attractions!
 I can’t recommend it enough.
 You can also check out backpackerguide.nz/deals for great deals.

 - Visit off-season – Wanaka is at its busiest in the months of March, June, and July.
 The area receives the least amount of tourism traffic in November, meaning you’ll find much cheaper prices!

 - Walk everywhere – Wanaka is a small pedestrian friendly town so you will be able to walk everywhere within the town.

 - Get the multi-day ski pass – If skiing or snowboarding is your main priority, go for the multi-day passes rather than single passes.
-You’ll save $5 NZD/$3.50 USD per day (or more), and the passes are good for the season.
-You can always come back later to ski.
+They offer pretty decent savings.

 Where To Stay in Wanaka